Jack Collison: I was pretty much living my life on an ice machine

-In May 2009, after returning from two months out with a knee injury, Jack Collison was named West Ham‘s Young Player of the Year.
+In May 2009, after making a successful return from two months out with a knee injury, Jack Collison won West Ham’s Young Player of the Year award.

 Collison had suffered a knee injury in a game against Wigan Athletic, but aged just 20, few would have thought too much about it when he returned to feature in what was his breakthrough season.